 The Adjust Size tool lets you change the size of the image, using a menu.

 The final section of the toolbar lets you set the thickness, colors, and fonts used by the tools we previously outlined.
-These tools are used before or while editing sketches, shapes, and tool boxes.
+These tools are used before or while editing sketches and shapes.

 The Shape Style tool lets you choose the thickness of lines created by other tools.
 You can also use it to add a variety of textures and add a drop shadow.

 The Border Color tool, shown below, lets you set an outline color for the current shape or the next shape you create.

 The Fill Color tool, set to the right of the Border Color tool, lets you set a shade for the inside of your current shape or the next one you create.

 The menu bar

 That’s it for the Markup Toolbar.
 You’ll notice a few features are missing, such as options that allow you to crop and rotate an image.
 You can find these options by clicking Tools on the menu bar.
 You’ll also see most of the Markup Toolbar functions listed under Annotate on the Tools drop-down menu.